haukex/raspinotes/BaseInstall.md

    8. Note: Manual banning of repeat offenders:

+      - _**Notice** & TODO: I haven't tested the following commands in a while_ - there may have been changes in more recent versions of the system packages that the following may need to be adjusted for.
       - `sudo zgrep Ban /var/log/fail2ban.log* | perl -wMstrict -Mvars=%x -nale '$x{$F[7]}++}{print "$_\t$x{$_}" for grep {$x{$_}>1} sort { $x{$b}<=>$x{$a} } keys %x'`
       - `sudo ufw deny from ADDRESS comment 'too many failed login attempts'`